CorndelWithSoftwire/DevOps-Course-Parallel-Python/07_classes.md

 ```

 If you want to use a parent method, you can do so via `super()` as shown above.
 This is useful when you want to keep some behaviour and extend it.

+In this way, your code can show logical relationships between your types of objects (Rectangle inherits from Shape => "a Rectangle is a Shape"), and you can define code in one place that gets used in multiple classes.
+Python's classes have more features that we've not covered, for example we could use the "abstract base class" module (`abc`) to declare that the "draw" method needs to be implemented in child classes and not in the "abstract" Shape class.
+You could read about some features [online](https://docs.python.org/3/tutorial/classes.html) or when using classes in Module 2 of the course.

 ## Summary